kamzysert3/health4yu/README.md

 - `POST /mail` — contact form endpoint that immediately sends an email (used when payments are not required).
 Sends an email with fields `name`, `email`, `subject`, `message`.
 If the form includes `uploadedFilename` (returned by `POST /upload/document`) the server will attach that file from the `uploads/` directory to the email.
 - `POST /mail/checkout` — create a Stripe Checkout session to pay the contact submission fee (default $10).
 The server stores the submitted form data temporarily and returns a checkout `url`; the user is redirected to Stripe to complete payment.
 On success the user is redirected to a protected `contact-success` page which triggers the server to verify payment and send the stored message.
 See `CONTACT_FEE_CENTS` in the env variables to configure the amount.

-Uploads are saved to the `uploads/` directory.
+Uploads are saved to the `tmp/uploads/` directory (uploaded files are treated as temporary and by default are deleted after processing).

 Notes